gsoft-inc/wl-squide/docs/reference/runtime/runtime-instance.md

     {
         to: "/home",
         label: "Home",
-        // Because the 'Home" navigation item has an high priority, it will be rendered
+        // Because the "Home" navigation item has an higher priority, it will be rendered
-        // before the "About" navigation item
+        // before the "About" navigation item.
         priority: 100
     }
 ]);